wisniewskikr/chrisblog-it/java-orchestration-kubernetes-minikube/springboot-kubernetes-service-nodeport/README.md

 ##### Details

 **Minikube** is type of Kubernetes for development or tests on local machine.
 It creates only one Kubernetes Cluster.
-It doesn't require Docker.
+It doesn't require external Docker.
+It has it's own instance.

 **Kubernetes Service** is REST object connected with some specific Kubernetes Pod.
 In this example Kubernetes Service is in type **NodePort** what means that it's **available outside Kubernetes** - for example in browser.
 Service NodePort **can not connect directly with Kubernetes Pod**.
 Service NodePort **can connect indirectly with Kubernetes Pod through Kubernetes Deployment**.